Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Transverse subbands in Josephson Junctions

 Within the tight-binding approximation, the on-site and hopping matrices in the particle-hole Nambu space are given by

 where ${h} = 2t_x+2t_z+\abs{t_y}\left[2+(2\pi n_x\Phi_a)^2\right]-\mu$

-where $\Phi_a$ is the flux quanta per unit cell, and $n_x$ is the lattice site index in the $x-$direction.
+where $\Phi_a$ is the flux quanta per unit cell of the nanowire cross-section, and $n_x$ is the lattice site index in the $x-$direction.
 This factor alters the on-site energy ($\alpha_{N/S}$) and contributes a phase to the hopping term corresponding to the gauge chosen for the vector potential (Eq.~\ref{eq:A}).

-\subsection{Andreev Bound States in a magnetic field}
+\subsection{Andreev bound states in a magnetic field}

-Figures~\ref{fig:DOS_nofield}, and~\ref{fig:DOS_field} plot the subgap density of states as obtained from the spectral Green's function for a nanowire with an InAs effective mass $m^*$ = 0.023$m_e$\cite{NAKWASKI19951} ($m_e$ is the bare electron mass), radius R = 30 nm and chemical potential $\mu=10 \Delta_0$.
+Figures~\ref{fig:ABS1Flux}, and~\ref{fig:ABS3Flux} plot the subgap density of states as obtained from the spectral Green's function (Eq.~\ref{eq:DOS}) for a nanowire with an InAs effective mass $m^*$ = 0.023$m_e$\cite{NAKWASKI19951} ($m_e$ is the bare electron mass), radius R = 30 nm and chemical potential $\mu=5 \Delta_0$.
 As described in Appendix~\ref{sec:BeyondAA}, the bound states anti-cross at $\phi=\pi$ due to normal reflections at the N/S interfaces.
-A normalised flux of $\Phi = 0.1$ is applied in Fig.~\ref{fig:DOS_field}, which lifts the degeneracy of the $\pm \ell$ subbands.
+A normalised flux of $\Phi = 0.01$ ($0.03$) is applied in Fig.~\ref{fig:ABS1Flux} (Fig.~\ref{fig:ABS3Flux}), which breaks symmetry in the transverse direction (Eq.~\ref{eq:A}) and lifts the degeneracy of the $\pm \ell$ subbands.
+Here, $\Phi=B\cdot S/\Phi_0$, where $S$ is the cross-sectional area, and $\Phi_0 = h/e$ is the flux quantum.

-The chemical potential is adjusted to populate a few subbands.
-In Fig.~\ref{fig:DOS_field} we see that the $\ell=0$ subband remains unaffected, while the $\ell \neq 0 $ subbands split in the presence of an axial flux.
+The chemical potential is adjusted to populate three subbands.
+In Fig.~\ref{fig:ABSL} we see that the $\ell=0$ subband remains unaffected, while the $\ell \neq 0 $ subbands split in the presence of an axial flux.
+The splitting is proportional to the flux and the subband angular momentum.
 The process used to label the subbands is described in Sec.~\ref{sec:labelling}.

 The characteristic length-scale associated with an occupied subband is called the healing length $(\xi_{\ell})$\cite{Kulik,Bagwell}, and is given by

 $v_{F,\ell}$ is the fermi-velocity and is given by